-The town’s back alleys and streets are charming, water is gorgeous, food is sumptuous, people are truly hospitable and sunsets are beyond magical!
-If you are looking to be away from the crowds for a complete cultural and language immersion, Tellaro is seriously the best!
+Tellaro’s back alleys and streets are charming, water is gorgeous, food is sumptuous and people are truly hospitable.
+The sunsets here are beyond magical so if you are looking to be away from the crowds for a complete cultural and language immersion, Tellaro is seriously the best!

 11 Pictures that will make you fall in love with Tellaro

 View this post on Instagram

 People associate Italy with only verdant gardens, grand architecture and dazzling sea in the Summer…. but there's more.
 Italy is much more than Summer..
 I honestly prefer it without the crowds in Winter or Spring.
 It's an all consuming love affair all seasons all time.
 Who's with me?? 🙊💜 #somewhereinitaly